CJ42/potato-tipper-contracts/README.md

-# 🥔🎰 POTATO Tipper contracts
+# 🥔🎰 POTATO Tipper contract

 Smart contracts of the POTATO Tipper, a contract that enables you to tip on follow.